postman-solutions-eng/WorkspaceDelete/README.md

 ### 1. Install Required Libraries

-You can install the required Python libraries using pip:```bash pip install pandas requests openpyxl
+You can install the required Python libraries using pip:

+**pip install pandas requests openpyxl**

 ### 2. Get Your Postman API Key